This is a named option in the Pharmaceutical Sciences MS.

 Are you a STEM major who is interested in a career in the biopharmaceutical industry?
 The Division of Pharmaceutical Sciences at the School of Pharmacy offers the Master of Science (MS) in Pharmaceutical Sciences degree named option “Applied Drug Development.”
 The program provides a rigorous background in a range of disciplines that are critical to the success of the next generation of pharmaceutical scientists.
-The program’s accelerated one-year applied training combines relevant aspects of drug development with hands-on laboratories culminating with a capstone internship.
+The program’s applied training, completed either at an accelerated one-year pace or at a slower two- to three-year pace, combines relevant aspects of drug development with hands-on projects and applied field work.

 Science: The pharmaceutical sciences are emphasized in courses that cover literature comprehension, biostatistics, pharmacokinetics and pharmacodynamics, pharmacology and instrumentation methods.

-Project-Based Internship: This 4-credit course provides the opportunity for students to utilize all the components of the program as they work in a relevant internship position.
+Project-Based Internship: This four-credit course provides the opportunity for students to utilize all the components of the program as they work in a relevant internship position or complete a program-related project at their current place of employment (if already working in the pharmaceutical industry).

 This degree was crafted with extensive input from the biopharmaceutical industry.
 The faculty are a mix of experts from industry and academia.
 This program may be completed in one calendar year (September–August) or at a slower pace.